paragrajhans/PRA-HS/README.md

   - Add User Component that allows you to add a new user.
   - Update User Component that allows you to update an exsting user.
   - Dialog Content Component that has the dialog content.

+- I have used the RxJS library to implement the CRUD functionality.
+Due to restrictions, I have also written an Http Interceptor(MockHttpCalIInterceptor) to intercept the type of Http request (GET,PUT,POST,DELETE) and based on the request, have written the function.

 ## Contributions